Entries Tagged 'remodeling' ↓

 So the bigger the better, you think.
 If you just got that greeeeeat big kitchen, prepare for one thing: first you’ll be tired, next you’ll be fit.
 Because of all that walking, that is.

-My designer friend says this is a typical mistake and homeowners have to live with for a long time, since kitchen renovations are done only once every 10 years or so.
+My designer friend with the help of KVN Construction, says this is a typical mistake that homeowners have to live with for a long time, since kitchen renovations are done only once every 10 years or so.
 The solution, some say, is to install two sets of kitchen appliances, essentially having two work triangles into the kitchen area.
 But you still have to walk…

 4. Yes, it will fit.
 I need it, you know.

-Don’t try to do what’s popular without any thought to whether it would work or not in the space… As opposed to the issues of a great spaces, there are issues with smaller ones as well - you need good organisation and keep an eye on not overstuffing it.
+As per the affordable home repair and improvement services in Houston, don’t try to do whats popular without any thought to whether it would work or not in the space… As opposed to the issues of a great spaces, there are issues with smaller ones as well – you need good organisation and keep an eye on not overstuffing it.

 Sorry, you cannot always have an island or that great L-shaped worktop.
 In smaller spaces it’s better to put in quality - in cabinets, appliances, design - you’ll especially appreciate a good designer helping you think through all aspects on how you best utilise the space you got.